 I did identify areas of the Trust’s complaint handling which could have been better and could be improved.
 There were questions asked by Mr A which were not answered until this investigation asked.
 Had they been answered sooner they may have negated this investigation.
 For that I recommended the Trust apologise and make a goodwill award to recognise the inconvenience caused to Mr A in making this complaint.

-Mr T was aggrieved he had been sent a letter advising that because of concerns about his cruising pattern. but for the National lockdowns, he would have only been offered a 6 month licence on renewal.
+Mr T was aggrieved he had been sent a letter advising that because of concerns about his cruising pattern but for the National lockdowns, which meant that 12 month licences were being granted, he would have only been offered a 6 month licence on renewal.
+In normal circumstances he would then have had the 6 months to demonstrate compliance with the continuous cruising requirements.
 Mr T argued that he had always acted in line with the Trust’s published guidelines, Boater’s Handbook and Terms and Conditions and had completed many miles of navigation in the year.
 The Trust accepted he had completed an initial long journey but that its recorded sightings indicated that after that he had predominately stayed in the same locality.
 They said he appeared to be shuttling back and forth on a small stretch of the same waterway, rather than being engaged in genuine navigation throughout the network.
 Mr T said he had moved between neighbourhoods in line with guidance, not stayed longer than 14 nights in a single spot and that trips made were missing from the Trust’s sightings.